 12. Treat Yourself to a Little TLC at Lakeside Spa and Salon

 Lakeside Spa and Salon is the only full-service wellness and health retreat on Mackinac Island.
 Although part of Mission Point hotel, day passes are available for the spa.

-Luxuriate in the sauna or steam room, have a rejuvenating facial, get your hair or nails done, and enjoy a range of relaxing treatments.
-There are various types of massages, such as hot stone, aveda, and deep tissue, and other therapeutic options include reflexology, cupping, and plant peels.
+Luxuriate in the sauna or steam room, have a rejuvenating facial, get your hair or nails done, and enjoy various relaxing treatments.
+There are various types of massages, such as hot stone, Aveda, and deep tissue, and other therapeutic options include reflexology, cupping, and plant peels.